elastic/azure-vm-extension/README.md

 # Elastic Agent VM extension

-The ElasticAgent VM extension is a small application that provides post-deployment configuration and automation on Azure VMs.
+The ElasticAgent VM extensions are small applications that provides post-deployment configuration and automation on Azure VMs.
-Once installed, it will download the elastic agent artifacts, install the elastic agent on the virtual machine, enroll it to Fleet and then start the agent service.
+Once installed, the ElasticAgent VM extension will download the elastic agent artifacts, install the elastic agent on the virtual machine, enroll it to Fleet and then start the agent service.

 ## Platforms supported